melpadden/docs-redux/blog/2024-10-04-transactions.md

 - Custom transactions are those that interact with the system via either on-chain smart contracts or in-line session logic.
 All such interactions are based upon user-defined WASM binaries, and are executed within one of the node's supported virtual machines.

 In Casper 1.0 there was a single native transaction type (Transfer), and a set of custom transaction types (ContractByHash, ContractByHashVersioned, ContractByName, ContractByNameVersioned, ContractBytes).
-In Casper 2.0 the set of both native & custome transaction types have been expanded.
+In Casper 2.0 the set of both native & custom transaction types have been expanded.

 Casper 2.0 Native Transaction Types: